 A good pass in English Language demonstrates that the student has acquired a range of communication skills that would be essential in a wide variety of careers.

-You can watch a great series of videos of young people who are working in jobs that use English on the BBC Bitesize website.
+- BBC Bitesize website: videos of young people who are working in jobs that use English

 - Careers Pilot: example careers that this subject can lead to